 A finish nailer or brad nailer is better suited for finishing nails as they are designed for their smaller size.
 A palm nailer will tend to bend finishing nails if you manage to load them.

 You can use the palm nailer to remove nails from wood assuming the sharp end is exposed.

 Simply cover the sharp end with the nailer and activate the hammer.
 This will push out the nail, in the same manner, that the palm nailer drives it into the material.

 Palm nailers are a convenient way to drive nails since they do not require the use of both hands like a traditional hammer.

 This allows the operator to have one hand free to hold the piece of wood being nailed.

 Mainly, for professionals working in tight spaces, a palm nailer is a necessary tool and a smart investment.

-However, if you only need to use such a tool sparingly, it is more economical to simply rent one for the day rather than making a purchase.
+However, if you only need to use such a tool sparingly, it is more economical to simply rent one for the day rather than make a purchase.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.